How to Win Sole Conservatorship of a Child

 - plans the parents have for the child;

 - falsified reports of child abuse.

-If there has been domestic violence in the past, it can become easier for the parent seeking sole conservatorship (if they were not the one convicted of violence) to obtain the order.
+You can also fight for sole custody if you are able to prove that the other parent is an "unfit parent."
+If there has been domestic violence in the past, then it can beeasier for the parent seeking sole conservatorship (if they were not the one convicted of violence) to obtain the order.
 Under the Texas Family Code, any parent guilty of domestic violence is prohibited from managing the responsibilities of their child.

 Joint Managing Conservator vs. Sole Managing Conservator

 When two people share the rights and duties of raising a child, it is considered joint managing conservatorship.